 Although I just gave information for the general dilution of essential oils, some essential oils need further dilution to stay within safety guidelines.
 Following these guidelines can prevent adverse reactions including (but not limited to) irritation, phototoxicity, and sensitization.

-This is not an extensive list.
-I have chosen the essential oils that come up most often in our facebook group, and have included them below after pulling them out of the essential oil profiles included in Essential Oil Safety.
+This isn't an extensive list.
+I've chosen the essential oils that come up most often in our facebook group, and have included them below after pulling them out of the essential oil profiles included in Essential Oil Safety.

 Essential oils which require extra dilution